September 20, 2023

 Epinephrine nasal sprays are expected to be easier to carry and use than auto-injectors.
 Many people with anaphylaxis and caregivers tend to hesitate when using auto-injectors, in part because of worries about injecting a needle.
 Studies show any hesitation or delay in administering epinephrine puts patients at risk for worse outcomes, and even death.

-Anderson was among patient advocates who offered testimony at the FDA advisory panel public meeting.
+Anderson was among patient advocates who offered testimony at the FDA advisory panel public meeting on May 11, 2023.
 Read her full comments below.

 More Epinephrine Treatments On the Horizon